-We have audited the financial statements of the governmental activities, each major fund and the aggregate remaining fund information of Buckeye Local School District, Jefferson County, (the District) as of and for the year ended June 30, 2011, which collectively comprise the District's basic financial statements and have issued our report thereon dated November 3, 2011.
-Where we noted the District implemented Governmental Accounting Board Statement No. 54.
+We have audited the financial statements of the governmental activities, each major fund and the aggregate remaining fund information of Buckeye Local School District, Jefferson County, (the District) as of and for the year ended June 30, 2012, which collectively comprise the District's basic financial statements and have issued our report thereon dated December 7, 2012.
 We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in the Comptroller General of the United States' Government Auditing Standards.